-A separate Local Agency Investment Fund (LAIF) in the City Treasury was established to deposit the proceeds of the Water Revenue Bonds, 2012 Series.
-As of June 30, 2016 and 2015 there is \$7,008 and \$12,077 recorded, respectively.
+A separate account in the City Treasury was established to deposit the proceeds of the Water Revenue Bonds, 2012 Series.
+As of June 30, 2017 and 2016 there is \$2,434 and \$7,088 recorded, respectively.
 The amounts set aside in this account shall remain therein until from time to time expended for the projects and purposes of paying for the costs of acquisition and construction of certain improvements to the Water System of the City.
 Any remaining unspent bond proceeds once the purposes of the Water Revenue Bonds are accomplished will be available for debt service.

-The restricted cash is in governmental investment pools, such as LAIF and LACPIF are made on the basis of \$1 and not fair value.
-Accordingly, the City's proportionate share in these types of investments is an uncategorized input not defined as a Level 1, Level 2, or Level 3 input.
+Deposit and withdrawals to the City's Treasury Pool are made on the basis of \$1 and not fair value.
+Accordingly, the fair value measurement of the City's proportionate share in the pool is based on uncategorized inputs not defined as a Level 1, Level 2, or Level 3 input.